Unlocking Investment for Sustainable Growth and Jobs - 2015 Ministerial Council Statement

 13. We underline that international investment and an open, rules-based multilateral trading system are key drivers for private sector development, sustainable economic growth and job creation.
 We also welcome WTO-consistent and WTO-supportive bilateral, regional and plurilateral initiatives aimed at promoting trade.
 We call on countries to deliver on trade policy actions that support more inclusive growth, and strengthen the links between trade, investment and sustainable development, including through Aid for Trade, acknowledging that the full integration of developing countries in the global economy is to the benefit of all countries.
 We reaffirm our standstill and rollback commitments to resist all forms of protectionism.
 We call for the implementation of the WTO Trade Facilitation Agreement and all the other elements of the WTO Bali package, including the finalisation of a credible and meaningful post-Bali work programme aimed at facilitating the conclusion of the Doha Development Agenda.
 We encourage the OECD to continue its research on trade-related policy.
-We support the expansion of the Services Trade Restrictiveness Index (STRI) and the use of its analysis.
+We support the expansion of the Services trade (STRI) and the use of its analysis.
 We call on the OECD to deepen its analysis of GVCs, including in relation to the shift from manufacturing to services and the implications for skills and labour conditions; on measures to encourage participation of firms from developing countries; on the role of RBC; and on the impact of GVCs on inclusive growth and employment.
 We encourage the OECD to continue its work on the trade of raw materials.

 14. We called for an ambitious Post-2015 Development agenda.
 We recognise the contribution the OECD can make to the Third International Conference on Financing for Development in Addis Ababa, in July, and to the UN Summit to adopt the Post-2015 Development Agenda in September 2015, in New York.
 The role of the OECD in fostering policy coherence for sustainable development and knowledge sharing is important in this regard, and we reaffirm our commitment to promote its contribution to the success of the post-2015 agenda.
 We welcome the preparation of a strategic response to guide OECD support of the SDGs, recognising that the process to develop the post-2015 Development agenda is still ongoing.
 We call on the OECD to contribute to the global mobilisation of resources, including through the dissemination of the updated PFI, by exploring good practices in public-private partnerships, and by supporting developing countries’ tax capacities through its Tax & Development work.
 We recognise and support the role of the private sector as a driver of development and poverty reduction.
 We note the role of RBC in enabling firms to better contribute to economic development, sustainability, inclusivity and social progress.